YouTube Channel Restored for Big Tech, Pandemic Coverage Critic Naomi Wolf

 The current situation with rampant social media censorship is “unsustainable if we want to survive as a democracy,” Wolf said.
 “I do think that proposals to regulate social media platforms as utilities makes sense conceptually.”

-Wolf remains concerned that the United States is moving in the direction of a Chinese social credit system.
+Wolf remains concerned that the United States is moving in the direction of the Chinese social credit system.

 Wolf said The Epoch Times helped get her channel restored.